MrRobWad/cordova-plugin-code-push/CONTRIBUTING.md

 gulp test-android --core
 ```

-To run all of the unit tests on iOS with the UIWebView and pull the plugin from NPM:
+To run all of the unit tests on iOS with the redecatedTermWeCantMention and pull the plugin from NPM:
 ```
 gulp test-ios-ui --npm
 ```

-To run all of the unit tests on Android and iOS with the UIWebView without building first:
+To run all of the unit tests on Android and iOS with the redecatedTermWeCantMention without building first:
 ```
 gulp test-android-ios-ui-fast
 ```